thomasdic2000/caffe-augmentation/README.md

 Caffe with real-time data augmentation on-the-fly!!!

-Created by Kevin Lin at Academia Sinica, Taipei, Taiwan.

 ## Introduction
 Data augmentation is a simple yet effective way to enrich training data.
 However, we don't want to re-create a dataset (such as ImageNet) with more than millions of images every time when we change our augmentation strategy.
 To address this problem, this project provides real-time training data augmentation.
 During training, caffe will augment training data with random combination of different geometric transformations (scaling, rotation, cropping), image variations (blur, sharping, JPEG compression), and lighting adjustments.